GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

-In typical usage of '[produce_unit_sources.R](produce_unit_sources.R)', the user would edit the input parameters to define the source contour filename(s), the assumed earthquake rake, the desired unit-source length and width, the resolution of the output raster, and some numerical parameters, the most important of which are the sub-unit-source grid spacing.
+In typical usage of '[produce_unit_sources.R](produce_unit_sources.R)', the user would edit the input parameters to define the source contour filename(s), the assumed earthquake rake, the desired unit-source length and width, the resolution of the output raster, and some numerical parameters (e.g. controlling the level of sub-unit-source detail used; optional unit-source slip tapering; etc).

 If Kajiura filtering is to be applied, then the user must also provide an elevation raster (in lon-lat coordinates, with elevation in m, and negative